 - State imposed revenue limits will continue to challenge the budgets of school districts throughout the state, especially those with steady or declining enrollments.
 As in past years, the revenue limit guidelines set forth by the state create large challenges for schools to balance the budget without impacting educational programs and local school tax levies.
 Current revenue limit laws allow school districts to make up any reduction in state aid by increasing local property taxes within the total allowed revenue limits.
-Any further reductions in state general aid could result in increased property taxes under current law.
-Property tax increases are unpopular with the community and, therefore, distasteful to legislators.
-Changes in the revenue limit law, possible tax levy limits/freezes, or other related proposals will continue to be reviewed, making future general fund revenues uncertain. - The District realized a decrease in total student enrollment compared to the prior year of 2017-18 with an enrollment head count total of 1,581 students Pre-K through Grade 12.
-However, given the current student enrollment trend and the characteristics of the revenue limit law, which has been in place since 1993, the District will be required to plan for shortfalls for the foreseeable future.
-It should be noted that the District took measures to reduce the projected shortfalls for the 2018-19 and 2019-20 budget years with reductions through staff attrition, department budget decreases, and other changes. - The largest share of the District's expenditure budget (more than 70% of total operating expenditures) is for salaries and benefits of staff that provide direct instruction and other support services.
-Given the District's desire to maintain current staffing levels, and the District's goal of improving student achievement, if possible, the District will look toward non-staff expenditure reductions and search for new sources of revenue outside the revenue limits to balance future budgets. - Projected Cost of Health & Dental Insurance Although the District has taken positive steps to contain the cost of health and dental insurance benefits changing from the point-of-service plan to an HMO and switching health insurance companies, while providing very reasonable benefits for its employees, the potential threat of rate increases is an important consideration for future budgets.
+Any future reductions in state general aid could result in increased property taxes under current law.
+Changes in the revenue limit law, possible tax levy limits/freezes, or other related proposals will continue to be reviewed by legislators, making future general fund revenues uncertain. - Given the current resident student enrollment trend and the characteristics of the revenue limit law, which has been in place since 1993, the District may be required to plan for shortfalls in the future.
+It should be noted that the District took measures to reduce the projected shortfalls for the 2018-19 and 2019-20 budget years with reductions through staff attrition, department budget decreases, an effort to increase non-resident enrollment, and other changes. - The largest share of the District's expenditure budget (more than 70% of total operating expenditures) is for salaries and benefits of staff that provide direct instruction and other support services.
+Given the District's desire to maintain current staffing levels, and the District's goal of improving student achievement, if possible, the District will look toward non-staff expenditure reductions and search for new sources of revenue outside the revenue limits to balance future budgets. - Projected Cost of Health & Dental Insurance Although the District has taken positive steps to contain the cost of health and dental insurance benefits i.e., changing from the point-of-service plan to an HMO and switching health insurance companies, while providing very reasonable benefits for its employees the potential threat of rate increases is an important consideration for future budgets.